ritvikkar/ats-agent-cursor/README.md

 ## 📝 Notes
 - **Never commit your `.env` file or secrets.**
 - See `PRD.md` for full requirements and logic.
 - For questions or contributions, open an issue or PR on [GitHub](https://github.com/ritvikkar/ats-agent-cursor).

+> **Note:** Some companies may use multiple ATS platforms or job boards for different divisions, regions, or job types.
+This pipeline is optimized to find at least one high-confidence ATS and job board per company, not to exhaustively enumerate all possible ATSs.
+If multiple ATSs are present, the agent will select the most promising path based on heuristics and content checks.